C. V. Raman: The Royal Society

 Raman never seemed to have thought highly of the Fellowship of the Royal Society.
 He tendered his resignation as a Fellow on 9 March 1968, which the Council of the Royal Society accepted on 4 April.
 However, the exact reason was not documented.
 One reason could be Raman's objection to the designation "British subjects" as one of the categories of the Fellows.
 Particularly after the Independence of India, the Royal Society had its own disputes on this matter.

 According to Subrahmanyan Chandrasekhar, The London Times had once made a list of the Fellows, in which Raman was omitted.
 Raman wrote to and demanded an explanation from Patrick Blackett, the then President of the society.
 He was dejected by Blackett's response that the society had no role in the newspaper.
 According to Krishnan, another cause was a disapproving review Raman received on a manuscript he had submitted to the Proceedings of the Royal Society.
 It could have been these cumulative factors as Raman wrote in his resignation letter, and said, "I have taken this decision after careful consideration of all the circumstances of the case.
-I would request that my resignation be accepted and my name removed from the list of the Fellows of the Society."
+I would request that my resignation be accepted and my name removed from the list of the Fellows of the Society".

 Views on Women pursuing research

-When Kamala Sohonie applied to the Indian Institute of Science for a research fellowship, but her application was turned down by the Prof. C V Raman who was the Director, on the grounds that women were not considered competent enough to pursue research.
-Kamala responded to the rejection by holding a 'satyagraha' outside Prof. C V .Raman's office, which persuaded him to grant her admission, but with some humiliating stipulations.
+In 1933, Kamala Sohonie applied to the Indian Institute of Science for a research fellowship, her application was turned down by Raman on the grounds that women were not considered competent enough to pursue research.
+Kamala responded to the rejection by holding a protest "satyagraha" outside Raman's office, which persuaded him to grant her admission, but with some humiliating stipulations.

-Although humiliated by the stipulations, Kamala agreed to the terms, thus becoming in 1933 the first woman to be admitted into the institute.
+Sohonie became the first woman to be admitted into the institute.
 She would later say, "Though Raman was a great scientist, he was very narrow-minded.
 I can never forget the way he treated me just because I was a woman.
 Even then, Raman didn't admit me as a regular student.
 This was a great insult to me.
 The bias against women was so bad at that time.
-What can one expect if even a Nobel Laureate behaves in such a way?".
+What can one expect if even a Nobel Laureate behaves in such a way?"
 Also after a year, many women got their admission to the institution.